Grandmother’s Potato Soup Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Soup always makes one of my favorite meals.
-Like our favorite vegetable soup and chicken and dumplings this is one of the soups that I grew up loving the most.
-Before there was such a thing as loading a potato soup with bacon, cheese, onions, my Grandmother Verdie made her potato soup very simply – with potatoes, milk, butter, and salt and pepper.
+Soup is one of my favorite meals.
+Like our favorite vegetable soupย and chicken and dumplings, this is one of the soups that I grew up loving the most.
+Before there was such a thing as loading a potato soup with bacon, cheese, and onions, my Grandmother Verdie made her potato soup very simply – with potatoes, milk, butter, salt, and pepper.
 If my sister Wendy and I knew that Grandmother made this soup for supper, we’d beg to be able to eat supper with her.
-With one bite, it is so easy to understand why! 🙂
+With one bite, it is so easy to understand why!

 The Best Potato Soup Recipe